contentstack/cli/packages/contentstack-bulk-publish/README.md

   $ csdx cm:entries:publish-non-localized-fields

 OPTIONS
-  -a, --alias=alias                Alias for the management token to be used -c, --config=config              Path to config file to be used -e, --environments=environments  Destination environments -y, --yes                        Agree to process the command with the current configuration
+  -B, --branch=branch              [default: main] Specify the branch to fetch the content from (default is main branch) -a, --alias=alias                Alias for the management token to be used -c, --config=config              Path to config file to be used -e, --environments=environments  Destination environments -y, --yes                        Agree to process the command with the current configuration

-  --branch=branch              [default: main] Specify the branch to fetch the content from (default is main branch)

   --bulk-publish=bulk-publish      [default: true] This flag is set to true by default.
-It indicates that contentstack's bulkpublish API will be used for publishing the entries
+It indicates that contentstack's
+                                   bulkpublish API will be used for publishing the entries

   --content-types=content-types    The Content-Types from which entries need to be published